 Repeat each technique 4 times.
 Remember, this is different from the turning drill above.
 The player is dribbling around the cone, not turning at it.

-Set out 10 to 15 cones in a straight line with about 1.5 to 2 feet between each cone.
+Set out 10 to 15 cones in a straight line, about 1.5 to 2 feet between each cone.
 Start at one end of the row with the ball at your feet.

-Start off slowly and build up your speed in this drill.
-Speed is important but ball control is the main focus.
+Start slowly and build up your speed in this drill.
+Speed is important, but ball control is the main focus.

 See the below (under slalom dribbling) for a demonstration of this.